jinmeiz/machine_learning_studies/README.md

 # machine_learning_studies

-In this repositary, we wants to coordinates studies of machine learning algorithms, and share the code problems.
+In this repositary, we want to coordinates studies of machine learning algorithms, and share the code problems.